- 1 cup cooked brown rice

 - ¼ cup cornmeal

 - 2 tablespoons salsa

 This Mexican burger is inspired by Jeff Novick’s veggie burger line.
-It’s a delicious and healthy alternative to greasy beef burgers.
+It’s a delicious, kid-friendly, and healthy alternative to greasy beef burgers.
 Use your favorite salsa or you could also replace salsa with ketchup.
 If you enjoy the hotness, feel free to add a little bit of hot sauce.
 For a better hold, prepare the patties the day before and store in your refrigerator over night.